-A lot of people ask us whether Facebook ads are a good idea or not.
+A lot of people ask us whether Facebook advertising is a good idea or not.
 So we are happy to introduce the good folks over at ActionSprout to share some answers!
 They help nonprofits find supporters on Facebook and get them to act.
 We’ll be working with Action Sprout to provide more tips, resources, and training on Facebook to you in the coming months. ~Kivi

 Guest Post by Drew Bernard, Founder and CEO of ActionSprout